 - Problems feeding in infants

 The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
 EG can be hard to diagnose with tests.
 Other issues of the stomach or intestines can cause similar problems.
 Tests to rule out other conditions are:

 - Blood tests

 - Allergy tests

-- Endoscopy—a scope is passed through the mouth to the stomach; a sample of tissue will be removed
+- Endoscopy—a scope is passed through the mouth to the stomach to view the area

-A biopsy is the only way to confirm EG. A sample of the stomach will be removed.
-It will be sent to a lab to look for eosinophils.
+A biopsy is the only way to confirm EG. A sample of the stomach will be removed and tested to look for eosinophils.